Cardinals vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jordan Montgomery takes the mound for the St. Louis Cardinals on Friday at Busch Stadium against Javier Baez and the Detroit Tigers.
-First pitch is set for 8:15 PM ET in this first game of a three-game series.
+Adam Wainwright gets the nod for the St. Louis Cardinals on Saturday at Busch Stadium against Matt Vierling and the Detroit Tigers.
+First pitch is set for 2:15 PM ET in this second game of a three-game series.

-The Cardinals are the favorite in this one, at -225, while the underdog Tigers have +185 odds to play spoiler.
-The total for the matchup has been listed at 8 runs.
+The Cardinals are -210 moneyline favorites in this matchup against the Tigers (+170).
+The contest's over/under is set at 8.5 runs.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.